codedragon/stacktrace/slides.md

-### and of course 'make syrup' has a couple of steps:
+### and of course, 'make syrup' also has a couple of steps:
 * In a high-sided saucepan over medium heat, add the coffee and sugar.
 * Set a candy or deep-fat thermometer into the pan and heat until the mixture registers 265&deg;F.